-All the key functions depend directly on the Board of Directors.
+All the key functions depend directly on the Board of Directors and they are functions separate from the Company's operating processes, independent and autonomous from an organizational point of view.

-Internal Audit: provides Group Companies with a suitable audit plan, deals with its implementation and checks the suitability and effectiveness of the internal Control Systems, the reliability and completeness of data and information and adherence to policies, plans, procedures, laws and regulations.
+Internal Audit: placed in staff on the Board of Directors, provides Group Companies with a suitable audit plan, deals with its implementation and checks the suitability and effectiveness of the internal Control Systems, the reliability and completeness of data and information and adherence to policies, plans, procedures, laws and regulations.
 It also draws up and proposes any necessary corrective and/or improvement measures, and checks that such measures are correctly implemented.
 It ensures adequate reporting to the Board of Directors, Board of Auditors and Senior Management, at least once every six months.